Big images of two-dimensional pseudorepresentations: Fullness for

 \begin{corollary} Assume that $\ovl{\rho}$ is regular.
 Let $\rho$ be a well-adapted $(t,d)$-representation adapted to $(g_0, \lambda_0, \mu_0)$ for a regular element $g_0$ such that $\rho(g_0) = \bigl(\begin{smallmatrix}s(\lambda_0) & 0\\ 0 & s(\mu_0) \end{smallmatrix} \bigr)$.
-If $(t, d)$ is not a priori small, then $(t, d)$ is $W(\E)[I_1(\rho)]$-full. \end{corollary}
+If $(t, d)$ is not a priori small, then $(t, d)$ is $\B_\rho(\E)$-full. \end{corollary}

-\begin{proof} By Proposition \ref{formal fullness} it suffices to show that $B_1(\rho), C_1(\rho) \neq 0$.
+\begin{proof} By \cref{formal fullness} it suffices to show that $B_1(\rho), C_1(\rho) \neq 0$.
 We do this by analyzing the different possibilities for $\ovl{\rho}$.
-By Lemma \ref{dihedral or ad irreducible}, we see that either $\ovl{\rho}$ is reducible, dihedral, or $\ad^0 \ovl{\rho}$ is irreducible.
-The proof is easiest in the last case.
-Indeed, the assumption that $t \neq s(t)$ implies that $\Gamma \coloneqq \Gamma_\rho$ is not trivial.
-Recall that $\Gamma$ is equipped with a filtration
+By \cref{dihedral or ad irreducible}, we see that either $\ovl{\rho}$ is reducible, dihedral, or $\ad^0 \ovl{\rho}$ is irreducible.
+Assume first that we are in the last case.
+The group $\Gamma$ is equipped with a decreasing normal filtration